-- (2) The Company entered into an interest rate swap agreement which effectively fixed the interest rate of this borrowing at the specified rate. - (3) The Company entered into mortgage financing in connection with its acquisition of Atrium on Bay.
-The mortgage agreement provides for an interest only loan with a principal amount of \$190.0 million Canadian dollars as of March 31, 2008.
-This amount was translated to U.S. dollars at a rate of \$0.9783 as of March 31, 2008. - (4) This mortgage is an interest-only loan in the principal amount of \$91.0 million, which the Company assumed in connection with its acquisition of Airport Corporate Center.
+(2) The Company entered into an interest rate swap agreement which effectively fixed the interest rate of this borrowing at the specified rate.

+(3) The Company entered into mortgage financing in connection with its acquisition of Atrium on Bay.
+The mortgage agreement provides for an interest only loan with a principal amount of \$190.0 million Canadian dollars.
+This amount was translated to U.S. dollars at a rate of \$.9900 as of June 30, 2008.

+- (4) This mortgage is an interest-only loan in the principal amount of \$91.0 million, which the Company assumed in connection with its acquisition of Airport Corporate Center.
 At the time of acquisition, the fair value of this mortgage was estimated to be \$88.5 million, resulting in a premium of \$2.5 million.
 The premium is being amortized over the term of the mortgage. - (5) Note with Citicorp Vendor Finance Ltd. Related to installation of certain equipment at Atrium on Bay.
-This amount was translated to U.S. dollars at a rate of \$0.9783 as of March 31, 2008. - (6) The Company assumed a mortgage note in the principal amount of \$54.2 million in connection with its acquisition of the Raytheon/DirecTV Buildings.
+This amount was translated to U.S. dollars at a rate of \$.9900 as of June 30, 2008.

+- (6) The Company assumed a mortgage note in the principal amount of \$54.2 million in connection with its acquisition of the Raytheon/DirecTV Buildings.
 The mortgage agreement provides for monthly payments of principal and interest.
-This mortgage agreement contains customary events of default, with corresponding grace periods, including payment defaults, cross-defaults to other agreements and bankruptcy-related defaults, and customary covenants, including limitations on liens and indebtedness and maintenance of certain financial ratios.
+This mortgage agreement contains customary events of default with corresponding grace periods, including payment defaults, cross-defaults to other agreements and bankruptcy-related defaults, and customary covenants, including limitations on liens and indebtedness and maintenance of certain financial ratios.
 At the time of acquisition, the fair value of this mortgage was estimated to be \$52.9 million, resulting in a premium of \$1.3 million.
-The premium is being amortized over the term of the mortgage.
+The premium is being amortized over the term of the mortgage. - (7) The Company entered into a loan with the New York State Teachers' Retirement System ("NYSTRS") in the principal amount of \$86.0 million secured by its interest in 2555 Grand.
+The loan agreement provides for monthly payments of interest and a principal payment due upon debt maturity.
+This loan agreement contains customary events of default with corresponding grace periods, including payment defaults, cross-defaults to other agreements and bankruptcy-related defaults, and customary covenants, including limitations on liens and indebtedness and maintenance of certain financial ratios. - (8) The Company entered into a loan with NYSTRS in the principal amount of \$165.0 million secured by its interest in Williams Tower.
+The loan agreement provides for monthly payments of interest and a principal payment due upon debt maturity.
+This loan agreement contains customary events of default with corresponding grace periods, including payment defaults, cross-defaults to other agreements and bankruptcy-related defaults, and customary covenants, including limitations on liens and indebtedness and maintenance of certain financial ratios.